IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

 You may also replace existing metadata in dataset fields with the following (adding the parameter replace=true) ::

     curl -H "X-Dataverse-key: $API_TOKEN" -X PUT $SERVER_URL/api/datasets/:persistentId/editMetadata?persistentId=$PID&replace=true --upload-file dataset-update-metadata.json

+For these edits your JSON file need only include those dataset fields which you would like to edit.
+A sample JSON file may be downloaded here: :download:`dataset-edit-metadata-sample.json <../_static/api/dataset-edit-metadata-sample.json>`

 Publish a Dataset